 If you have tried to navigate through all the different kinds of pumps on the market you probably felt confused at one time or another.
 It can be really frustrating shopping for a pump especially if you don't know what kind you need or the difference between dual and variable speed.
 We are going to start with going over the basic parts of a pump and how they work followed by our list of top rated pool pumps on the market today.

 At the end of the day it's definitely not rocket science and your final decision will be a lot easier once you learn the basics.
 We are confident that you will be able to find a quiet, efficient, versatile pump that is perfect for your pool at a price you can afford.
-Whether you are operating a complex solar heater, an elaborate water feature or a hot tub year round there is a pump that is designed just for your unique pool.
+Whether you are operating a complex solar heater, an elaborate water feature or a hot tub year round there is a pump that is designed just for your unique needs.

 A pump has one job and that is to pull water out of your pool and then put it back in.
-This circulation process allows other important functions to occur that keep your pool safe to swim in all season long.
+This circulation process allows important functions to occur that keep your pool clean and safe to swim in all season long.
 In addition to pulling water through the filter, circulation is necessary to heat the water and if you have a salt water pool it allows chlorine to be produced in the chlorine generator.
 Adding chemicals just wouldn't have the desired affect if they weren't being mixed by the circulation process.

 A pool pump is pretty basic if you break down the parts that make it up.
 The motor is where it all starts and is what controls the speed and power that goes into turning the impeller blade.
 The resulting Horsepower or HP is important when it comes to sizing your pump properly for your specific pool.
 The impeller creates a constant flow of water that enters through the intake port and exits through the discharge port.
 The basket traps large debris as water flows through it and needs to be emptied as needed.

 A single speed pool pump operates at one constant speed.
 The speed is determined by the horsepower of the motor which is commonly between .75 - 2.0 HP.
 If you are in the market for a new single speed pump it's imperative that you size the pump properly for your pool, erring on the side of being oversized.
-If you find that your single speed pump doesn't have enough horsepower you will need to replace it with a dual or variable speed pump or add a pool booster pump.
+If you find that your single speed pump doesn't have enough horsepower or too much, you will need to replace it with a dual or variable speed pump or add a pool booster pump.

 A variable speed pool pump is without a doubt the smartest option when considering a new pool pump.
 The top rated variable speed pool pumps on the market today boast energy savings up to 90% over single speed pumps.
 The numerous speed options allow you to completely customize circulation and chlorine production if you own a salt water pool.
-The incredibly quiet magnet motor is the same technology used in todays electric cars!
+The incredibly quiet magnet motor is the same technology used in electric cars!

 In addition to saving money every year in energy costs you will have complete control over your pool especially if you use a pool automation system.
-If you are replacing an old pump you may also be required by law to use an energy efficient variable speed pump.
+If you are replacing an old pump you may also be required by law to install an energy efficient variable speed pump.

 Variable speed swimming pool pumps have multiples speeds and 90% more energy efficient than single speed pumps.
 They are the quietest pool pumps you can buy and even have government rebates because of their energy efficiency.
-Purchase rebates may be available from select pool pump manufacturers and your local or federal government
+Purchase rebates may be available from select pool pump manufacturers and local or federal government energy suppliers.

 When purchasing a new pool pump you will need to do a bit of work before getting started.
 If you are buying a pump for a new pool you will need to work through the steps for sizing a pool which includes things like water volume, pool features and the total dynamic head or TDH.
 If you are buying a replacement pool pump your research should be a bit easier assuming that your previous pump was sized properly.